Are Changes Coming in the EB-1A Process?

 In what may prove to be a pivotal decision, a U.S. District Court in Nebraska ruled that the second “Final Merits” step of the USCIS adjudication process had been “unlawfully adopted” and was both “arbitrary and capricious” in its application.

-This decision does not set a new precedent — District Courts have limited geographic jurisdiction — but it does blatantly question the agency’s recent haphazard use of the Final Merits process, while also providing a solid foundation for pushing back.
+This decision does not set a new precedent.
+District Courts have limited geographic jurisdiction.
+However, it does blatantly question the agency’s recent haphazard use of the Final Merits process.
+It also provides a solid foundation for pushing back.
 That is always a good thing.

 A Little Background

-The case — Mukherji v Miller, No. 4:24-CV-3170 — centers around Anahita Mukherji, an independent, award-winning journalist from India.
-Mukherji submitted evidence to satisfy five of the ten categories for an EB-1A visa, and USCIS agreed that those criteria had in fact, been met.
-Even so, the petition was denied in the Final Merits stage, contending that the cited accomplishments were “not recent enough” and did not therefore meet the high level of expertise required for an extraordinary ability (E11) classification.
+The case — Mukherji v.
+Miller, No. 4:24-CV-3170 — centers around Anahita Mukherji, an independent, award-winning journalist from India.
+Mukherji submitted evidence to satisfy five of the ten categories for an EB-1A visa.
+USCIS agreed that those criteria had, in fact, been met.
+Even so, the petition was denied in the Final Merits stage.
+They contended that the cited accomplishments were “not recent enough” and did not therefore meet the high level of expertise required for an extraordinary ability (E11) classification.

-The plaintiff sued, stating the Final Merits Determination is not part of the governing statute or formal regulation and violates the Administrative Procedure Act (APA).
+The plaintiff sued, stating that the Final Merits Determination is not part of the governing statute or formal regulation.
+It violates the Administrative Procedure Act (APA).
 The court agreed.

 Why This Case is Important